openvinotoolkit/openvino_contrib/modules/android_demos/coco_detection_android_demo/README.md

 ![Running result](https://user-images.githubusercontent.com/47499836/189129594-2634e176-5a5b-4051-b713-ae9574a8c3da.png)

-This is a demo for Android ARM devices.
-Using object detection model to reach the coco datasets' information.
+This is a object detection demo for Android ARM devices.
+For inference is used `ssd_mobilenet_v2_coco` object detection model.

 ## How to run it